AGNC-Lab/Quad/README.md

 ## Preparing the quadrotor

-1. Power it up
+* Power it up
-2. Connect to it:
+* Connect to it:
 ```shell
 ssh root@192.168.1.2xx
 root@192.168.1.202\'s password: **
 ```
-3. Move the files data.out, configAtt.txt and configPos.txt to the same directory in the quad.
+* Move the files data.out, configAtt.txt and configPos.txt to the same directory in the quad.

 ## Pre-flight routine

-1. Plug in the joystick to the PC
+* Plug in the joystick to the PC
-2. Run vicon system
+* Start vicon system
-3. Run ros stuff*
+* Run ros stuff*
-4. make sure vicon data is being broadcasted to the correct topic
+* make sure vicon data is being broadcasted to the correct topic
-5. run data.out
+* run data.out

 ## Flying the quadrotor